 You can also use the triple dots icon in the toolbar to download the folder.

 If you download a Google Doc, Sheet, or Slide, it will download as an Office document.
 All other files will download in their native format.

 4. Transfer Ownership of Files to Someone Else

-Click Advanced in the bottom-right corner of the sharing box.
 Click the drop-down menu next to the name of the person you want to own the file or folder.
-Select Is owner.
-Click Done.
+Select Make Owner.

 Do Note: You can’t transfer ownership of a synced or uploaded file (like a PDF or an image file).

 5. How to Request Access to Shared Files?

 When you try to access a file via a shared link, you might see a message that says “You need access.”

 Sometimes, owners share a link before they have set the permissions.
 Also, you might want to open the file with an alternate Google ID.
 It is easy to request access with a single click.